-The prority parameter of a route allows this route to be resolved more quickly.
+The prority parameter of a route allows this route to be resolved in a priority order.

 The higher the priority parameter, the more the route will be defined at the beginning of the stack of routes in the cache.

 In the example below, the products/all route will be defined before the /products route.